A Riesz-projection-based method for nonlinear eigenvalue problems: Riesz projection method for NLEVPs

 for a matrix function $T(\lambda)$ and a contour $\Gamma$ projects vectors $y$ onto the eigenspace associated with the eigenvalues inside of $\Gamma$ \cite{Hislop_BookSpecTheoSchroed_1996}.
 In particular, for a contour $\Gamma_k$ enclosing one simple eigenvalue $\lambda_k$ and a random vector $y$ as in Sec.~\ref{sec:RP_sketch}, the corresponding eigenvector is given by $v_k =P(T(\lambda),\Gamma_k) y$.

 By choosing $y$ corresponding to a physical source field, it is possible to distinguish between physically relevant and nonrelevant eigenvalues.
 To illustrate this, a discretized partial differential equation $T(\lambda)u = y$, where $y\in\mathbb{C}^n$ is a source field and $u\in\mathbb{C}^n$ is the solution of the problem, is regarded.
-We consider an eigenvalue $\lambda_k$ to be insignificant if the Riesz projection $P(T(\lambda),{\Gamma}_k)y$, where $\Gamma_k$ encloses only $\lambda_k$, is of the order of the discretization error or a given target accuracy.
-Note that insignificant eigenvalues have a small influence on the NLSE given by Eq.~(\ref{eq:nonlin_sys}) and are therefore filtered out by solving the NLSE up to the target accuracy.
+We consider an eigenvalue $\lambda_k$ to be insignificant if the Riesz projection $P(T(\lambda),{\Gamma}_k)y$, where $\Gamma_k$ encloses only $\lambda_k$, is of the order of a given target accuracy.
+If the physical source field $y$ is orthogonal to an eigenvector $v_k$, then $P(T(\lambda),{\Gamma}_k)y$ is of the order of the discretization error.
+However, for many problems with insignificant eigenvalues, $P(T(\lambda),{\Gamma}_k)y$ is larger than the discretization error as the physical source field $y$ has a small coupling to the corresponding eigenvector.
+The target accuracy has to be chosen according to this.
+Note that insignificant eigenvalues have a small influence on the NLSE given by Eq.~(\ref{eq:nonlin_sys}) and are therefore filtered out by solving the NLSE.

 In this work, we aim at computing spectral projections instead of individual eigenvectors.
 When an eigenvalue $\lambda_k$ is approximated by the NLSE, we define a further contour $\tilde{\Gamma}_k$ around this eigenvalue and compute the Riesz projection $P(T(\lambda),\tilde{\Gamma}_k)y$.
 This contour may include also insignificant eigenvalues which are fully incorporated in the Riesz projection.
 Note that $\tilde{\Gamma}_k$ could be chosen, so that clustered physically relevant eigenvalues lie inside the contour.
 In this way, the corresponding eigenvectors are treated as a single spectral projection~\cite{Zschiedrich_PRA_2018}.